Finding the consultation page

 How do I send a consultation to one patient?

 The patient will receive an email message prompting them to complete the consultation.
 Once they have completed it, you will receive an email with a link to read the answers.
+You can also view completed consultations on the 'Messages' screen.

 How do I download all consultation responses?